Get your patient on Zovia 1/35 - Ethynodiol Diacetate And Ethinyl Estradiol Tablets (Ethynodiol Diacetate And Ethinyl Estradiol Tablets)

 To achieve maximum contraceptive effectiveness, oral contraceptives must be taken exactly as directed and at intervals of 24 hours.

-IMPORTANT: If the Sunday start schedule is selected, the patient should be instructed to use an additional method of protection until after the first week of administration
+IMPORTANT: If the Sunday start schedule is selected, the patient should be instructed to use an additional method of protection until after the first week of administration in the initial cycle.

 The possibility of ovulation and conception prior to initiation of use should be considered.